favoretti/accessninja/README.md

     * asa (WIP)
     * arista (WIP)

-*   transport, this defines how ACLhound should connect to the device to deploy ACLs.
-There are 2 options here: telnet &amp; ssh
+*   transport, this defines how Ninja should connect to the device to deploy ACLs.
+ACLHound used to support telnet, I claim that this is insecure and have dropped it in favor of SSH-only for now.
 *   include statements, these mention the policies that you would like to put on the devices.
 Multiple entries are allowed here.

 Example device file: